westial/commotalkie/README.md

 ### CommoTalkino Full integration example ###

 [https://github.com/westial/commotalkino](https://github.com/westial/commotalkino)
-is an example of integration of this SDK and EByte driver integration.
-The project consists on a communication between 2 Arduino MCU permanently sending and receiving a number that is getting incremented every transmission.
+is an example of this SDK and EByte driver integration.
+That project consists on permanently sending and receiving a number that is getting incremented every transmission between a pair of Arduino MCU.

 It pretends to be a funny virtual ping pong match but indeed it's a hard stress test to check the stability and reliability of this whole communication